codeurjc-students/2021-ElasticSearch-Logs/README.md

 - Kibana to test if the data has been loaded correctly.
 - Git as version control system.
 - Arch Linux as main OS due to the facilities and integrations with Docker and modern web technologies

+## Tools
+The principal tools used to develope the application are the following:
+- Intellij IDEA as Java IDE.
+- Visual Studio Code as Angular code editor.
+- Vim for some configuration files.

 ## Architecture
 ### Backend